 Ryder has been working with kids for over 15 years and has no interest in stopping.
 As a kid, Ryder always wished he had the opportunity to learn hands-on crafts, especially carpentry, but the opportunity did not arise until later in life.
 He feels lucky to have been able to begin to learn these skills as an adult and to pass on what he has learned to curious and imaginative young people at such a pivotal time in their lives.
 What a dream job!
 Ryder took an introductory carpentry course at Seattle Central Community college and plans on continuing his own woodworking education.
 He also has a B.A. in Comparative History of Ideas from the University of Washington, an A.S. from Portland Community College and is a firm believer in lifelong learning.
 He thinks that Kids’ Carpentry classes are a great way for kids to learn how to use tools safely and effectively at an early age, a way for them to use the math they learn in the classroom in an exciting new hands-on way, and to experience firsthand the benefits of exercising patience and attention to detail while also gaining confidence in their own skills and ability to problem solve… and of course having a great time doing it!
 Ryder teaches classes in West Seattle and Vashon Island

 Deb Roby — Teacher

 Deb is excited to be the newest Kids Carpentry teacher where she will finally get a chance to use her theatrical background making kids laugh with silly songs about safety.
 New to carpentry herself, she has spent a lot of time honing her skills and feels lots of empathy for kids who struggle with combining math and fun time.
 Her favorite part of class is vigorous sanding, hammering and convincing kids wearing safety glasses is cool.
-Look for her at classes in Bellevue and The Central District.
+Look for her at classes in West and North Seattle.